RealDigitalOrg/linux-blackboard/README.md

 ## Load software

-1. When Xilinx SDK comes up, it will load in the exported files, which will take less than a minute.
+1. After completing the Build hardware steps in the previous section, the Xilinx SDK comes up and will load in the exported files, which takes less than a minute.
-2. Once loaded, select "File->Import..." from the menu to load in the existing projects.
+2. Once loaded, select "File->Import..." from the menu to load in the existing software projects.
 3. From the Import dialog, select from the tree the "General->Existing Projects into Workspace" and click "Next".
 4. For the root directory, browse to the "sw" subdirectory.
-5. The Projects that will be loaded should already be checked.
+5. The Projects that will be imported should already be checked.
 Then click "Finish" to import the projects.
 The import and build will take about a minute or so to complete, but will likely result in a few errors.
-6. If errors occur, double-click on "bsp->system.mss" in the Project Explorer tab on the left.
-The "bsp Board Support Package" window will appear in the middle secion.
-Click on "Yes" when the confirmation dialog appears.
+6. If errors occur, expand the "bsp" item in the tree and then double-click on "bsp->system.mss" in the Project Explorer tab on the left.
+The "bsp Board Support Package" window will appear in the middle section.
+   Click on the "Re-generate BSP Sources" button and then click on "Yes" when the confirmation dialog appears.
 This should fix the errors encountered in step 5.

 ## Test the board